JennoMai/cs-61b/proj3/gitlet/gitlet-design.md

 *This class stores the content of files.*
 #### Fields
 - `private final File CURRENT_FILE`: The file corresponding to this blob.
+- `private final byte[] FILE_CONTENTS`: A byte array representing the contents of CURRENT_FILE.
-- `private final int BLOB_ID`: A unique integer ID representing this blob.
+- `private final String BLOB_ID`: A unique SHA-1 ID representing this blob.

 ### Commit
 *This class stores information about the state of a project.*
 #### Fields
 - `private String message`: The log message associated with this commit.
-- `private final Map<Integer, Blob> BLOBS`: A map of blobs referenced by this commit.
+- `private final HashSet<String> BLOBS`: A map of blobs referenced by this commit.
 - `private final Commit PARENT`: The parent of this commit.
-- `private final long TIMESTAMP`: An integer representing the commit time in Unix time.
+- `private final Instant TIMESTAMP`: A `Instant` representing the commit time in Unix time.
-- `private final int COMMIT_ID`: A unique integer ID representing this commit.
+- `private final String COMMIT_ID`: A unique String ID representing this commit.

 ### Branch